-Receding gums can cause intense pain and sometimes it’s hard to get into a dental office soon enough to relieve that pain.
-Luckily, there are a few home remedies for receding gums that can be used to help reduce pain, swelling and even aid in repairing damaged gum tissue.
+Receding gums can cause intense pain and inflammation.
+Sometimes it’s hard to get into a dental office soon enough to relieve that pain.
+Luckily, there are a few home remedies for receding gums that can be used to help reduce pain, inflamed gums and even aid in repairing damaged gum tissue.
 Most can be done just once a day after regular brushing and flossing.
 Adding one of these simple, inexpensive remedies to your daily routine could save you a lot of heartache and pain while you are waiting to get into a dental office.

-Sesame oil can be used to lower plaque buildup and protect gums from bacteria which cause inflammation.
+Sesame oil can be used to lower plaque buildup and protect gums from bacteria which cause inflamed gums.
 Simply, swish a quarter of a cup for 30 seconds after brushing to protect your teeth from bacterial damage.

 Aloe vera contains anti-inflammatory agents, making it very useful for repairing damaged tissue cells.
 Brushing with a bit of aloe vera gel once a day can benefit your gums and teeth by reducing any inflammation and fighting bacteria that causes gum disease.
 If you prefer, you may mix a small amount of aloe vera with water to create a swishable consistency and use it as a daily mouthwash after you brush.